andre-hctulc/dyncache/README.md

 Time to live in milliseconds.
 By default entries are **cached infinitely**.
 Disable the cache by settings the cache time to 0 or Infinity.

+`refresh`

+Refresh ttl on retrieval?

+`tags`

+Tags can be assigned to cache entries to improve entry filtering.